biod/BioD/README.md

 BioD aims to:

-* Provide a platform for writing high-performance bioinformatics applications in D. BioD achieves this by:
+* Provide a platform for writing high-performance bioinformatics applications in the D programming language.
+BioD achieves this by:
-  - automatic parallelization of tasks where possible for example reading and writing BAM files
+  - automatic parallelization of tasks where possible
   - reducing the GC overhead by avoiding unnecessary memory allocations
 * Offer support for manipulating common biological data formats

 ## Why D?

-[D](http://www.d-lang.,org) is a language that suits parallel programming because  the compiler provides guarantees.
-D is both a low-level and a high-level hybrid OOP/FP language.
-In addition, D templating/generics is far easier than that of C++.
-Few languages in any match these set of features.
+[D](http://www.d-lang.,org) is a language that suits parallel programming because  the compiler provides certain guarantees.
+The D programmming language is both a low and high-level hybrid object orientated and functional (OOP/FP) programming language.
+D provides a templating/generics features that are far easier than that of C++.
+Few languages if any matches these set of features.

 ## D programming language resources
 * [The D Programming Language](https://www.amazon.com/D-Programming-Language-Andrei-Alexandrescu/dp/0321635361) by Andrei Alexandrecu
 * [Programming in D](http://ddili.org/ders/d.en/index.html) by Ali Çehreli.

 ## Current development
-This project is under active development and aims to provide computational biology and bioinformatics modules for working with biological datasets.

-One of our current focus is to provide a bamreader and bamwriter that is really fast and easy to use.
-We believe the BAM format is here to stay for the foreseeable future in pipelines.
+Our aim is to provide several modules to work with biological datasets for example one of our main focus is to provide a modules for working with high throughput sequencing for example a native bamreader and bamwriter that is really fast and easy to use.
 With D we have an good way to write performance parsers, particularly with three typical scenarios:

 1. Go through a BAM file a read at a time
 2. Go through a BAM file a nucleotide at a time (pileup)